Teaching & Learning

 The Vassar Libraries will continue their vital role in academic life at Vassar.
 In addition to the robust remote resources available at library.vassar.edu, the libraries will provide circulation services (check-out of books), course-reserved materials for online use, and research support for students and faculty, primarily through scheduled online meetings.
 Librarians are available to provide online instruction through Zoom, the creation of research guides or brief videos, or other methods as appropriate.
 We encourage faculty to contact liaison librarians to discuss resources available for their courses, as well as other ways that the Libraries can support student research and coursework.

 In addition, library facilities will continue to be accessible for students, with furniture reconfigured to facilitate social distancing.
 Students will be expected to follow mask-wearing protocols and six-foot social distancing guidelines when working in the libraries.
 Physical access to the libraries will follow a phased access approach, with limited hours in the early weeks of the semester, extending to longer hours if health conditions permit.
 The libraries will not be open to the public in Fall 2020; entrance to the libraries will be by card access only.
-Specific library hours and policies governing use of the libraries will be announced when students return to campus at the start of the Fall Semester.
+The library is open until midnight Sunday through Thursday night and until 10pm on Friday and Saturday nights.
 Students and faculty are encouraged to visit library.vassar.edu/fall20 for information on changes to library services as well as options for supporting hybrid teaching and learning using the libraries’ resources.

 Frances Lehman Loeb Art Center